 - Quality Theme 0 – Quality of information: 6 – Excellent

 - Quality Theme 1 – Quality of care and support: 5 – Very good

 - Quality Theme 2 – Quality of environment: 5 – Very good

 - Quality Theme 3 – Quality of staffing: 6 – Excellent

 - Quality Theme 4 – Quality of management and leadership: 5 – Very good

 Highest quality care

-Graeme Weymes, hospital director at the Priory Hospital Glasgow, said: “At Priory, giving our patients the highest quality care is at the heart of everything we do.
-It means a huge amount to have the very high standards of our staff endorsed by Healthcare Improvement Scotland.
-It is testament to the hard work and expertise of the whole team and I am extremely proud of what they have achieved.
+Graeme Weymes, Hospital Director at Priory Hospital Glasgow, said: “At Priory, giving our patients the highest quality care is at the heart of everything we do.
+It means a huge amount to have the very high standards of our staff endorsed by HIS.
+It is testament to the hard work and expertise of the whole team and I am extremely proud of what they have achieved."

-Speaking of the report, Susan Brimelow, Chief Inspector of Healthcare Improvement Scotland, said: “This was a positive inspection which has identified many areas where The Priory Hospital Glasgow is performing well.
+Speaking of the report, Susan Brimelow, Chief Inspector of HIS, said: “This was a positive inspection which has identified many areas where Priory Hospital Glasgow is performing well.